raspberrypilearning/xai-challenge-image-classfier/en/step_4.md

 --- task ---

-Into the second hole (where is says `50`), place a round black `hotdog` bubble from the Machine learning for Kids menu at the very bottom.
+Into the second hole (where is says `50`), place a round black `hotdog` bubble from the Machine Learning for Kids menu at the very bottom.

 ```blocks3
 when green flag clicked